Quick Start

 Extracted the topics you specified

-Stored the memory node and topic relationships in Neo4j
+Stored the memory node and topic relationships in the graph database

 Made it immediately searchable via semantic and keyword search